5 takeaways from the abortion pill case before the U.S. Supreme Court

 Justice Brett Kavanaugh raised that point early on: "Under federal law, no doctors can be forced against their consciences to perform or assist in an abortion, correct?"

-The FDA is the government agency responsible for assessing the safety of drugs and approving their sale in the United States.
+For more than a century, the FDA has had sole authority over assessing the safety of drugs and approving their sale in the U.S.

-It originally approved mifepristone in 2000.
-In 2016, FDA said it could be prescribed up to 10 weeks of pregnancy and allowed nurses and other medical professionals to prescribe.
-It allowed sales through the mail in 2021.
+The agency first approved mifepristone in 2000 following a four-year review, including detailed safety studies submitted by the French manufacturer.
+In 2016, FDA loosened restrictions on the drug to allow it to be prescribed up to 10 weeks of pregnancy and allowed nurses and other medical professionals to prescribe it.
+In 2021, the agency said the drug could be sent through the mail, doing away with a longstanding requirement that women to pick the drug up in person.

-Jessica Ellsworth, an attorney representing the New York-based Danco Laboratories, which makes mifepristone, asked the justices to consider how the case could upend the country’s entire pharmaceutical regulatory structure.
+Jessica Ellsworth, an attorney representing the New York-based Danco Laboratories, which makes mifepristone, asked the justices to consider how the case could upend the FDA's decades-old system for regulating drugs, vaccines and other life-saving medicines.

 “I think this court should think hard about the mischief it would invite if it allowed agencies to start taking action based on statutory responsibilities that Congress has assigned to other agencies,” she said.

-U.S. District Judge Matthew Kacsmaryk's decision last year marked the first time a court has ever ordered the agency to withdraw the approval of a drug.
+U.S. District Judge Matthew Kacsmaryk's decision last year marked the first time a court had issued a decision to revoke approval of a drug FDA had deemed safe.
 An open letter signed by nearly 300 biotech and pharmaceutical company leaders last year slammed the ruling as undermining Congress' delegated authority to the FDA to approve and regulate drugs.
 If justices can unilaterally overturn drug approvals, they said "any medicine is at risk."

 —-